Sicily is an Italian island and the biggest in the Mediterranean Sea.

 Many visitors usually flock the mountain every year to observe as it spews molten lava.

-However, the best time to visit Mt Etna is during winter, a time when you can enjoy fun winter sports like skiing on its snowy slopes.
+The best time to visit Mt Etna is winter - a time when you can enjoy fun winter sports like skiing on its snowy slopes.
+Or stay indoors and have fun playing at platincasino.

 Alberobello is a beautiful ancient town with a history dating back to the early 16th century.